rumca-js/Django-news-app/README.md

-# Django-news-app
+# Overview

-Django links for news application
+Django python project for collecting links for news.